 Likewise, we must always include the whole counsel of God in our understanding and reasoning.
-What about the Lord's command, given to his disciples, individuals, to buy a sword (ἀγορασάτω [agorasatō] μάχαιραν [machairan])?
+When Jesus says to "turn the other cheek," he is not saying to do this when the other person intends to kill you.
+Remember also the Lord's command, given to his disciples, individuals, to buy a sword (ἀγορασάτω [agorasatō] μάχαιραν [machairan])?
 (Luke 22:36,38) The verb agorasatō is an imperative, a command.
-Furthermore, it is to be acted on immediately: the verb is in the aorist (Greek past) tense and active voice

-(the one receiving the command is to act).
+Furthermore, it is to be acted on immediately: the verb is in the aorist (Greek past) tense and active voice (the one receiving the command is to act).
 Together with the imperative, the past tense powerfully denotes, informs us-and emphasizes-that it is God's will for us that we do this so fast it's already done.
 Don't waste any time getting this done; it's that urgent.
 The command cannot be interpreted figuratively or symbolically.